leofuturer/eDrops3/README.md

 `$ node ./server/db/migrate-db.js`

 ### FAQ/Common Issues
+Q: How to enable built in Loopback debugging?
+A: See [Setting debug strings](https://loopback.io/doc/en/lb3/Setting-debug-strings.html) from the Loopback documentation.

 Q: Set the environment variables for connecting to the database but it doesn't work (permission denied error):
 A: Make sure you set the environment variables in the same shell window that you run the server in.
 To verify the value was set correctly, use `$ echo %ENV_VAR_NAME%` for Windows and `$ echo $ENV_VAR_NAME` for Linux/MacOS.

 Q: Cannot connect to the mySQL database?
 A: Make sure you have it running (on Windows, in the System Tray, right click on the mySQL notifier, and check if the server is running).

 ### List of Environment Variables
 If things aren't working, check that these are correct for your environment.